camunda/camunda-docs/docs/self-managed/zeebe-deployment/zeebe-gateway/interceptors.md

 sidebar_label: "Interceptors"
 ---

-> This functionality is currently only available in Camunda Platform 8 Self-Managed.

 All communication from a client to a broker must first pass through a gateway.
 There they can be intercepted before being dispatched.
 Zeebe provides a way to load arbitrary interceptors into the gateway.
 Some typical examples of what you